George T. Reynolds: Princeton

 Although most of his career was at Princeton, he spent some time in England, where was a Churchill Fellow at Cambridge University in 1973 and 1974.
 He was later a visiting senior research fellow at the laboratory of molecular biology at Oxford University, and a visiting professor at Oxford Research Unit of the Open University, from 1981 to 1982, and a Royal Society Guest Research Fellow at Oxford University in 1985.

 Reynolds became the Class of 1909 Professor of Physics in 1978, and professor emeritus 1987.
 For 31 years he combined his interest in the sea and science by working during the summer at the Marine Biological Laboratory in Woods Hole, Massachusetts, where he studied marine bioluminescence.
 He also worked at the Woods Hole Oceanographic Institution.

-Reynolds died from cancer at his home in the Skillman section of Montgomery Township, New Jersey, on April 19, 2005.
-He was survived by his wife, Virginia, and his four sons, G. Thomas, Richard, Robert and David.
+Reynolds and his wife, Virginia, had four sons, G. Thomas, Richard, Robert and David.
+He died from cancer at his home in the Skillman section of Montgomery Township, New Jersey, on April 19, 2005.